 The hold is the space inside a boat between the keel and the lowest deck.
 On cargo ships, goods are usually kept in the hold.

 If you’ve got these terms down, you’ve mastered the basics of nautical terminology.
 If you’d like to find out more about the parts of a boat and pleasure boating in general, the National Boating Safety School is a great resource.
-Our online course is easy to follow and contains everything you need to know about boating safety.
+Our online boating safety course is easy to follow and contains everything you need to know about boating safety.
 After completing the course, you can take the online exam to obtain your boating license (pleasure craft operator card).